One of the favorite restoration techniques among managers of remnant prairies is fire.

 Another problem with fire is that it doesn’t easily solve the problem of eliminating the invading brush and trees from the prairies.
 Our remnants have been neglected for so long that the trees and brush are too big to be killed by burning.

-And some of the brush is actually stimulated by fire, so we would need to burn annually to keep plants like Sumac and Dogwood under control.
+And most brush is only top killed by fire, and sometimes is even stimulated by it.
+We would need to burn annually to keep plants like Sumac and Dogwood under control.

 We’ve burned one of our planted prairies, and two of the remnants, but I don’t think we’ll do more unless it seems necessary.